Mary-Dell Chilton: Awards and honors

-For her work with Agrobacterium tumefaciens, she has been recognized with an honorary doctorate from the University of Louvaine, the John Scott Medal from the City of Philadelphia, membership in the United States National Academy of Sciences, and the Benjamin Franklin Medal in Life Sciences from the Franklin Institute.
+For her work with Agrobacterium tumefaciens, Chilton was recognized with an honorary doctorate from the University of Louvaine, the John Scott Medal from the City of Philadelphia, membership in the United States National Academy of Sciences, and the Benjamin Franklin Medal in Life Sciences from the Franklin Institute.

-She was honored by the Crop Science Society of America in 2011 with the organization's Presidential Award.
+Chilton was honored by the Crop Science Society of America in 2011 with the organization's Presidential Award.
 In honor of her many achievements, in 2002 Syngenta announced creation of the Mary-Dell Chilton Center – a new administrative and conference center which was added to the company's facility in Research Triangle Park, in North Carolina.

 In June 2013, she was named a laureate of the prestigious 2013 World Food Prize.
 In 2015, Chilton was elected to the National Inventors Hall of Fame.
 In 2020, she was one of eight women featured in "The Only One in the Room" display at the Smithsonian National Museum of American History.

-Chilton has been recognized as a Pioneer Member of the American Society of Plant Biologists.
+Chilton was recognized as a Pioneer Member of the American Society of Plant Biologists.

-The National Medal of Technology and Innovation was awarded to Chilton by President Biden in 2023.
+In 2023, US President Joe Biden awarded Chilton the National Medal of Technology and Innovation.